igordejanovic/parglare/docs/grammar_language.md

 - string recognizer
 - regular expression recognizer

+Terminals are given at the end of the grammar, after production rules following the keyword `terminals`.

 ### String recognizer

 String recognizer is defined as a plain string inside of double quotes: